demogorgonz/OpenGSMGateway/docs/source/docs/configuration.md

 ### $Model

 - Select your device model for compatible syntax.
-Check [Supported Hardware](./supported-hardware.md)
 ___

 ## UTF Support